michael-lazar/rtv/CONTROLS.md

 ## Authenticated Commands

 Some actions require that you be logged in to your reddit account.
-You can login by pressing <kbd>u</kbd> while inside of the program.
+You can login by pressing the <kbd>u</kbd> key.
 Once you are logged in, your username will appear in the top-right corner of the screen.

 - <kbd>a</kbd> - Upvote
 - <kbd>z</kbd> - Downvote